Elao/blog/content/dev/from-react-native-init-to-app-stores-real-quick.en.md

 Apple's App Store and the Google Play Store both require that you provide icons for you app in various formats.

-Fortunatly, there's a few online-services that will generate those icons for you from a high-res source icon.
+Fortunately, there are a few online-services that will generate those icons for you from a high-res source icon.

 I personnaly use https://makeappicon.com